This job opportunity is continuous and application reviews are performed periodically.

 San Mateo is a city of approximately 104,000 residents, strategically located midway between San Francisco and San Jose, and is within the Silicon Valley.
 One of the City’s strengths is its diversity, both in the ethnic makeup and the physical development of the community.
 San Mateo has a vibrant business and retail environment with national and international businesses, two major shopping centers and an active downtown.
 The community values its historic and new residential neighborhoods and recently approved a major new Transit Oriented Development that will add 1,500 new homes, 300,000 square feet of new retail and as much as 1.5 million square feet of commercial office space.

 The City organization has a culture of innovation, collaboration and strong customer service.
-The City’s annual budget is $191 million and is staffed by over 540 full time employees.
+The City’s annual budget is $191 million and is staffed by approximately 540 full time employees.
 The City is continually evaluating new and innovative ways of providing high quality services to its residents while acknowledging the competing demands for the limited funds available.
 Find out more interesting facts at: www.cityofsanmateo.org.

 This position will receive general direction from the Chief Plant Operator and instruction from their Shift Supervisor to provide daily guidance to lower level operators and trainees.
 The WWTP Operator III will be responsible for supporting these efforts to guide, develop and mentor staff on their assigned shift, act in a supervisory capacity in the absence of the Shift Supervisor, and is the assigned lead in getting both scheduled and unscheduled work completed.
 Those who have prepared themselves and are ready for the challenge to use their skills as a journey-level wastewater professional should seriously consider this opportunity.